-For normal round admissions, applications are considered to have been made on the National Closing Date (15 January for all-through, infant, junior and primary schools, and 31 October for all-through, secondary and studio schools and UTCs) or the date when the application was submitted or amended if later.
+For normal round admissions, applications are considered to have been made on the National Closing Date (15 January for all-through, infant, junior and primary schools, and 31 October for all-through, secondary, studio schools and UTCs) or the date when the application was submitted or amended if later.

-In-year applications are considered to have been made on the date they are received or updated, including any supporting evidence that is required - for example, a new address or evidence of a Child's in Care status or a Supplementary Information Form.
+In-year applications are considered to have been made on the date they are received or amended, including any supporting evidence that is required - for example, a new address or evidence of a Child's in Care status or a Supplementary Information Form will amend the date on which the application is considered to have been made.